Recommended EPs of 2019

 Chosen by Nina Franklin (Lupini & MDR Station Manager)

 When this record was released in March, I doubled down and called it for my EP of the year on the spot.
 My opinion has not moved.
 In a two-year run-in where ‘ambient’ has entered back into the dance music vernacular ~~~ has stood the test against 2019’s stew of lukewarm droney bois.

 By way of elucidation, Ana Roxanne is an intersex Southeast Asian musician based in L.A, coming from a background of devotional choral practices as a child, and later trained in classical Hindustani singing.
 The EP itself makes total sense in the context of Ana’s life trajectory.
 The sound is cathedraline, expansive, deceptively simple and utterly spiked with a clearly practical understanding of transcendence.

-~~~ is compiled from what could be an eye-rolling list of everything we’ve come to fetishise in an ambient release (vintage Moog, vocal loops, overdubbed speeches about existential mathematics, field recordings of the ocean, et cetera, et cetera, et cetera) and yet just skirts on the right side of the line between feeling contrived and feeling balanced.
+~~~ is compiled from what could be an eye-rolling list of everything we’ve come to fetishise in an ambient release (vintage Moog, delay-drenched vocals, overdubbed speeches about existential mathematics, field recordings of the ocean, et cetera, et cetera, et cetera) and yet it feels utterly balanced.

 It is, instead, everything you could want from said ambient record; entirely transportive, warm, mutant enough to maintain constant interest, delivered with sensitivity and altogether beautiful.
 This EP has soundtracked my meditations, my Sunday afternoon meals shared with friends, my lonely midnight cigarettes, my empty club warm-up sets, my radio shows and several solemn stomps around a frosty park.
 I can only implore you to sample one or more of these uses for yourself.